DoneByAP/Guava/README.md

 > **A Dev's Note on Errors**
 >
-> GPU error codes can get weird.
-During training (and sometimes inference), a simple restart often clears transient issues.
-Don't waste a night chasing ghosts unless it keeps happening.
+> GPU error codes can get funky.
+During training (and sometimes inference),
+> a simple restart often clears transient issues.
+Don't hunt down obscure
+> computational or memory errors until you absolutely have to.

 ### Connection Issues